hashgraph-online/hashinal-wc/README.md

 # Hashinals WalletConnect SDK

 This SDK provides a simple interface for interacting with the Hedera Hashgraph using WalletConnect.
-It allows developers to easily integrate Hedera functionality into inscribed HTML files by injecting the SDK into the window.
+It allows developers to easily integrate Hedera functionality into their applications, whether they're using inscribed HTML files or modern JavaScript frameworks.

-This SDK can be utilized as a module through NPM, or recursively imported in an inscribed HTML file.

 ## Features